 - need seating accommodations and assistive or adaptive equipment in class

-- require additional learning support
+- need extra learning support

 - be very sensitive to sounds, lights, textures, tastes, and smells

 - miss class time for occupational, physical, and speech therapies

 - need frequent breaks during class time to help cope with anxiety and worry